 Remove not the old landmark; and enter not into the fields of the fatherless:

-It was customary in Bible times to use a pile of stones, post, or other marker to establish property boundaries.
-These landmarks would remain unmoved from one generation to the next, as property continued as part of family estates.
-God gave wonderful laws to Israel under Moses, and one of them was the protection of property rights by condemning the moving of these landmarks (Pr 22:28; Deut 19:14; 27:17; Job 24:2; Hos 5:10).
+It was customary in Bible times to use a pile of stones, a post, or other marker to establish property boundaries.
+These landmarks would remain unmoved from one generation to the next, as real property ownership continued as part of family estates.
+God gave wonderful laws to Israel, and one of them was the protection of property rights by condemning the moving of these established landmarks (Pr 22:28; Deu 19:14; 27:17; Job 24:2; Hos 5:10).

-The fatherless are those who had lost their fathers to war or early death.
+The fatherless are those who had lost their fathers to war or other early deaths.
 They lacked a strong male defender for property protection or business transactions.
-Entering into their fields by any means of encroachment or theft was a heinous offence.
+Entering their fields by any means of encroachment or theft was a heinous crime.
 The principle would obviously apply to other acts of property theft as well, such as misdirection of water, grazing of their fields, stopping of their wells, breeding of your herds, and so forth.

 The rule for property boundaries applies to all economic transactions and business practices.
-You have no right to alter any established way of doing things unless all parties are fully agreed and there is no damage at all to others.
-God demands impeccable honesty and integrity in all property transactions.
+You have no right to alter any established way of doing things unless all parties are fully informed and agree and there is no damage at all to others.
+God demands impeccable honesty and integrity in all transactions.
 There is no room for compromise or confusion.
 He will avenge harshly!
-Do you go out of your way financially to honor the poor?
-You will never lose in such decisions, for the God of heaven will repay you well (Pr 19:17).
+Go out of your way financially to honor the poor.
+You will never lose in such decisions, for the God of heaven will repay you (Pr 19:17).

-There is a spiritual application.
-Men today alter God's worship to make it acceptable to the world.
+Consider religious changes.
+Men today alter God’s worship to make it acceptable to the world.
 They call it casual, contemporary, purpose driven, or seeker sensitive.
-They are removing old landmarks (II Thess 2:15).
-But the Lord calls you to seek the old paths (Jer 6:16).
+They remove old landmarks (II Thess 2:15).
+But God calls His people to seek the old paths (Jer 6:16).
 He calls you to earnestly contend for the old faith (Jude 1:3).
-Turning from sound doctrine to entertainment and fables is a mark of perilous times (II Tim 4:3-4).
+Turning from sound doctrine to entertainment and fables is proof of perilous times (II Tim 4:3-4).
 The remedy is to preach the written word of God without apology or compromise, for it is more sure than even God’s voice from heaven (II Tim 3:16-17; 4:1-2; II Pet 1:16-21; Titus 2:15).